msr3nf/TRBP_Demo/README.md

 regulatory networks in VSMCs that can be therapeutically targeted for the treatment of advanced atherosclerosis.*

-To quickly access all input files and R scripts locally, we recommend cloning this repo into a local git folder via command line (i.e. $ git clone https://github.com/msr3nf/TRBP_Demo.git)
+To quickly access all input files and R scripts locally, we recommend cloning this repo into a local git folder via command line (i.e. $ git clone https://github.com/msr3nf/TRBP_Demo.git) and selecting this folder as your R directory

 <img width="511" alt="image" src="https://user-images.githubusercontent.com/62672439/169460026-f479ba43-4e16-43bc-942c-daf4b5f7d57b.png">